ricardoalejos/vtables_demo/readme.md

 ## Introduction

 Virtual tables contain a set of functions that compose an interface.
+They redirect calls to a public interface to a (private) implementation.

 In this example project, we create a `switchable` interface which contains two functions: `switchable_turn_on()` and `switchable_turn_off()`.
 Then, we create a concrete implementation for `lamp` objects.
 Finally, we create an application in which we create a `lamp` and run its `switchable` implementation.